andreifilep/pdsnd_github/README.md

 ### Description
 The Python code is used to import cleaned data, compute and display descriptive statistics on bike share data.

+**INPUT:**
+- User will be asked to input city to be analyzed - at the moment only New York, Washington and Chicago may be selected
+- Filter:
+  * filter data by month
+  * filter data by day of week

+**OUTPUT:**
-Output of the code, depending on initial filtering, is following:
+Depending on initial filtering, is following:
 - Popular times of travel
   * most common month
   * most common day of week